huutycloud/gatsby-starter-netlify-cms/src/pages/blog/2019-11-09-docker-for-developers.md

 ![](/img/6418915167043584.svg)

-Containers solve this problem since each app will run inside its own container with its own dependencies.
-Your typical server would look like:
+Containers solve this problem since each app will run inside its own container with its own dependencies.FROM debian:8

+CMD \["echo", "Hello world"] Your typical server would look like:

 ![](/img/4552647455539200.svg)